 - Utilize Technology: Explore communication platforms like video conferencing or instant messaging tools to facilitate real-time communication.
 Build in flexibility to ensure access to communication. - Encourage Open Communication: Create a safe space for open dialogue and constructive feedback within the partnership.
-For more information on inclusive and open communication, please see Conducting Effective Meetings, a no-cost resource from the University of Kansas Center for Community Health and Development (ctb.ku.edu). - Celebrate Communication Successes: Recognize and acknowledge instances of clear and effective communication to reinforce positive practices. - Embrace Equity, Inclusivity and Accessibility: Ensure that partners and stakeholders have meaningful access to inclusive communication to optimize partnership outcomes. - The Framworks Insitute provides helpful information on communicating health information.
+For more information on inclusive and open communication, please see Conducting Effective Meetings, a no-cost resource from the University of Kansas Center for Community Health and Development (ctb.ku.edu). - Celebrate Communication Successes: Recognize and acknowledge instances of clear and effective communication to reinforce positive practices. - Promote Accessible Communication: Ensure that partners and participants have meaningful access to support effective collaboration and optimize partnership outcomes. - The Framworks Insitute provides helpful information on communicating health information.